 As you know, I have an open mind and always look at both sides of each debate.
 My conclusion from the comments in my ROTH IRA post is this: Because so many people support the ROTH IRA, the people of America believe in the efficiency of the government and the fact that Social Security will be fully guaranteed at the age of eligibility.
 If people did not believe the government would make due on its promises to fully pay for Social Security, there’s no way people would give the government more of their money to manage!

 People Vote With Their Pocket Books

 Even though I am somewhat miffed at folks who are contributing to a ROTH IRA despite my reasoning, I am hopeful that the middle class of America believes in our government so much.
-This is why I firmly believe Big Government President Obama will be re-elected again.
+This is why I firmly believe Big Government will continue to get elected over and over again.
 I’ve challenged Republicans to bet me whatever they want up to $1,000 to take the other side.
 My offer still stands for any of you who don’t believe Obama will get re-elected.

 I am also ironically pleased that the income cut off limit for ROTH IRA contribution is so low at $105,000/$169,000 for singles and couples.
 This arbitrary income cut-off limit helps protect the thousands of hard working Americans who make more than this from falling into the trap of giving more of their income to the government to waste.
 At least the upper income group is being looked after at the margin.

 The middle class, defined as sub $122,000 for individuals by the government, is what makes and breaks politician’s futures.
 Without the middle class, politicians cannot get elected and abuse their power in only ways that they know how they can.
 Hence, no politician will be stupid enough to try and raise taxes on individuals making less than $122,000.
 President Obama has wisely set the cut-off attack line at $200,000 for individuals.